MatheusFullstackOverkill/golang-api/README.md

     make generate_keys
     ```
     It's mainly for the login password (in a frontend you would use the public key for it's encryption before sending the login request)

+    The private.pem should start with '-----BEGIN RSA PRIVATE KEY-----', if you have problems generating the keys in this format, you could you use a website like https://cryptotools.net/rsagen, and copy the generated contents in to the private.pem and public.pem files.

 - Install the dependencies
     ```